rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 * Manuscript Stacks, the first room off of the elevator on Level 11
 	* Majority of manuscript collections
 	* EUA Collections
+	* Oversized bound volumes from MSS collections
-	* Bound Volumes from MSS collections
+	* Bound volumes from EUA collections
 * The Nunnery, through the Manuscript stacks
 	* Manuscript collections
 	* Vault
 	* XOP shelving
 	* Born digital media shelving
 	* Mold segregation shelving
-	* Oversized Bound volumes
+	* Oversized bound volumes from MSS collections
 * The Abbey, through and connected to the Nunnery
-	* Oversized Papers
+	* Oversized papers (OP)
-	* Bound volumes
+	* Bound volumes from MSS collections
 	* Hanging art storage
 	* Rolled storage
 	* EUA XOP shelving
-	* Southern Newspapers
+	* Southern newspapers
 * Library Service Center

 We communicate stack locations by giving a range and bay for an item:

 * Ranges are one side of an aisle.
 These are numbered, and, in the book stacks, also given an A or B designation;
 * Bays are sections of shelving within the range.
 The bays receive alphabetical designations.
-When you are looking at a range the A bay will be on your left and proceed through the alphabet to your right;
+When you are looking at a range the A bay will be on your left and proceed through the alphabet to your right.
+Always read bays left to right when you face them.
 * Shelves are the individual shelves within a bay.

 ### 2.4.2 Shelf Lists

-Collection Services and Emory University Archives staff manage the locations of all Manuscript and Archival collections in an [Excel spreadsheet](<https://emory.box.com/s/q5roxs9gnbm3xmn6q1x0xjecjbrypqxu>) located on Box.
+Collection Services and Emory University Archives staff manage the locations of all manuscript and archival collections in an [Excel spreadsheet](<https://emory.box.com/s/q5roxs9gnbm3xmn6q1x0xjecjbrypqxu>) located on Box.
 The shelf list is used to record the location and extent of each collection.
 It includes tabs for MSS collections, EUA collections, born digital inventory, and unaccessioned material.
 All staff members and students have reading access to the document, but only collections services and EUA staff can edit the shelf list.

 **Note:** In addition to the Rose stacks and the LSC, the Rose has material stored at CV Fine Art Storage and in dark storage at Access.
 The University Records Manager places all requests to retrieve material from Access.
 Our contact to retrieve material at CV Fine Art is Steve Cyr, and his extension is 143.
 The main phone number is 404-733-6200.